wishabi/jqr-helpers/Readme.md

 Other Ajax options:

 * `:return_type` (String) - the expected return type, e.g. 'text' or 'html'.
+* `:method` (String) - GET, POST, PUT, or DELETE, if the default is incorrect (GET for links, POST for forms and buttons).
 * `:empty` (String) - the ID of an element which should be shown when the element you are appending/deleting from is empty.
 If you delete the last child from an element, that element will be hidden and the "empty" element will